Muneeswarar: Different forms

-In some cases, there seems to be more than one form of Muneeshwaran, with each having his own respective characteristics and traits.
-The number of forms of Muneeshwaran vary from 3,7,9,18,108 and even 1008 in some cases.
+In some cases, there seem to be more than one form of Muneeswarar, with each having his own respective characteristics and traits.
+The number of forms of Muneeswarar vary from 3, 7, 9, 18, 108 and even 1008 in some cases.
 The most common forms are Shiva Muni, Maha Muni, Gnana Muni, Paandi Muni, Dharma Muni, Naadha Muni, Jada Muni, Vaal Muni, Thava Muni.
-Most other forms of Muneeshwaran are inspired from the above mentioned.
-In special cases, new forms of Muneeshwarans are introduced based on the devotees perception, vision or dream of the deity.
+Most other forms of Muneeswarar are inspired from the above mentioned.
+In special cases, new forms of Muneeswarar are introduced based on the devotees perception, vision or dream of the deity.
 An example of this slightly altered form of the deity would be Sri Veera Muthu Muneeshwaran in Singapore, in which the deity is portrayed as a strong warrior.

-In most cases, Muneeshwaran is portrayed to be a fierce man, which supposedly is dedicated towards to the destruction of evil and other negative traits of humans alike.
-In other cases, Muneeshwaran is portrayed in a peaceful manner, which supposedly denotes his spiritual and boon giving tendencies.
-Despite the difference in intensity, Muneeshwaran is almost always seen wearing a long and thick moustache and holding weapons, like a trident, machete or whip.
+In most cases, Muneeswarar is portrayed to be a fierce man, which supposedly is dedicated towards to the destruction of evil and other negative traits of humans alike.
+In other cases, Muneeswarar is portrayed in a peaceful manner, which supposedly denotes his spiritual and boon giving tendencies.
+Despite the difference in intensity, Muneeswarar is almost always seen wearing a long and thick moustache and holding weapons, like a trident, machete or whip.